SonnyTaylor/AutoService/README.md

 ## Service Runner

-AutoService ships with a Python automation runner (`runner/service_runner.py`) that executes tasks defined by the Run Queue Builder or ad‑hoc JSON.
+I originally wanted autoservice to use rust to run and automate programs but my rust knowledge was too limited to get me anywhere so i decided to go with having an external python binary to handle the running of services instead.
+It executes tasks defined by the Run Queue Builder or ad‑hoc JSON.
 Highlights:

 - Windows UAC elevation is requested automatically when a task requires admin.
 - Streams progress lines to stderr so the UI can show live updates.